SitecorePowerShell/Book/toolbox.md

 ##### Index Viewer

 This tool provides similar functionality to the [Index Viewer][1] module.
+Search and rebuild the index on-demand.

 ##### Logged in Session Manager